-The cats and I have lived in Laguna Canyon—or to locals, simply, the “Canyon” from 2004 to the summer of 2018.
+The cats and I lived in Laguna Canyon—or to locals, simply, the “Canyon” from 2004 to the summer of 2018.
 Living in that rustic wonderland has gotten me more in touch with, and appreciative of our natural environment.
 While I now live closer to the ocean, I’m still within walking distance to trailheads leading me back to the Canyon, and the community in which I now live is referred to as Boat Canyon.

 Whether it’s hiking the ridgelines and ravines of the Canyon or watching a full moon rise over the treetops, the Canyon connects me to nature; it feeds my soul.

 And being a cat lady, the fact that bobcats and mountain lions lurk in the Canyon is fascinating to me.
 I’ve never seen either, yet I’m always hopeful when I hear rustling in the underbrush during a hike.
 To be in the presence of one of these wild felines would be awesome—from a distance of course.

 And then there are the other 47 cats in my life that also live in the Canyon; the residents at the Blue Bell Foundation for Cats, a cat sanctuary on Laguna Canyon Road.

 My cats, wild cats, cats in a sanctuary—all in the Canyon.

 What better place for a cat lady to be?